heyderpd/npm-svg-extractor/README.md

 Finally will create a svg file.
 Have only itens is used in this directory.

 ## First Steps NO MORE!
-Now is is in es2015, don't need first steps!
+Now use es2015, don't need first steps!
 Thanks for:
 [npm~lucasmreis](https://www.npmjs.com/~lucasmreis)